Last Updated on January 16, 2023 by Grow with Bovees

 In times of non-extreme weather, you should be watering your lawn between two and three times a week.
 Keep that as your rule of thumb.
 Obviously, in periods of rain, you’ll decrease this and increase it in drier times.

 Over-watering is harmful to both your lawn and your community.
+You can also end up with a muddy yard.
 Depending on where you live, water can become scarce in summer.
 If you and your neighbors are all over-watering your lawns, a water shortage may result, and restrictions will be put in place.

 So how long should you leave your sprinkler on?
 To see how long it takes to water a half-inch of lawn, scatter some empty tin cans around your lawn, turn on your sprinkler and then start your stopwatch.